 February 2024 Update.
 At the time of writing Cyclone Jasper is still causing a few problems in this part of the world but the reef boats are running.
 I can tell you for certain that Wavelength is running, book here, the Outer Reef is looking good, but the Inner Reef and Low Isles, apparently took damage.
 Quicksilver are also operating, for a reef pontoon experience, book here.
 The Daintree Rainforest is open partially, and the Cairns to Port Douglas highway is open.
 I’ll keep this post updated as often as possible.
 You can be sure we’ll keep you up-to-date!

 What Are The Best Reef Tours From Port Douglas For Families with Kids?

 In our opinion, Wavelength Reef Cruises offers the best reef tour from Port Douglas for kids and families.
 Here I’ll tell you why.
 To make your search a short one, just go here to book online, or read on for more information!

-For disclosure, I’ve known the owners of Wavelenth Reef Tours a long time.
+For disclosure, I’ve known the owners of Wavelenth Reef Tours for a long time.
 My husband works for them out on the reef from time to time.
-As a mum, a lover of the marine environment, keen snorkeller, scuba diver, and family travel blogger with 12 years in the industry, this company is my pick for the best family day snorkelling on the Great Barrier Reef from Port Douglas.
+As a mum, a lover of the marine environment, a keen snorkeller, scuba diver, and family travel blogger with 12 years in the industry, this company is my pick for the best family day snorkelling on the Great Barrier Reef from Port Douglas.

 A US reader of ours had a day out on Wavelength recently and told us her day snorkelling with her family was better than anything she’d experienced in Hawaii, and cheaper.

-I think this company is the best for families and kids because it’s a family-run business, with great crew, great safety.
+I think this company is the best for families and kids because it’s a family-run business, with great crew, and great safety.
 This company cares about the reef and giving their passengers the best day they can.
 They’re also currently the cheapest day cruise to the reef from Port Douglas.